cintamupalsu/dx2019/README.md

 For more information, please contact a_maulana at sbs-infosys.co.jp

+## Environment variable

+WVRAK = <Watson Visual Recognition API Key>

 ## IoT

-fot the ship device, you will need this some hardware
+for the ship device, you will need this some hardware

-# Hardware
+## Hardware

 1. Arduinos & Cam
 2. Servo motors